efrecon/docker-images/README.md

 on your system directly, but with the encapsulation advantages of Docker.
 Cleaning up your system is then as straightforward as [pruning][prune] unused Docker objects.
-Provided you have installed [`dew`][dew] and made it accessible through your `PATH`, you would run `jq` as with `dew jq` instead. [`dew`][dew] would then arrange for the files in your starting directory and those below to be automatically accessible to the temporary container created.
+Provided you have installed [`dew`][dew] and made it accessible through your `PATH`, you would run `jq` as `dew jq` instead. [`dew`][dew] would then arrange for the files in your starting directory and those below to be automatically accessible to the temporary container created.

 Note that this project used to contain a number of images targetting the [Kubernetes] ecosystem.
 These have been moved to a separate [project][k8s]